SaaS Linkedin Ads: Why Your Campaigns Aren’t Working and What to Do About It

-In our work with B2B SaaS clients, we find that about 50% of the time LinkedIn is the most effective channel for driving leads.
+In our work with B2B SaaS clients, we find that about 50% of the time LinkedIn Ads are the most effective channel for driving leads, demos, and trials.
 And yet many companies come to us who either haven’t tried it because it’s too expensive, or have tried it in a limited capacity and seen subpar results.

-We’ve identified three areas where B2B SaaS companies go wrong with LinkedIn ads:
+We’ve identified three areas where B2B SaaS companies go wrong with SaaS LinkedIn ads:

 - Budgeting: They don’t give LinkedIn ads enough of a budget to be successful.